 After our successful and incredible partnership for Light the Night in 2019, LLS granted SNAP an incredible opportunity by inviting us to be a part of the 70th Annual Red & White Ball in February of 2020.
 LLS asked Penn Nursing students to serve as ‘ambassadors’, special concierge-style volunteers, at this incredible black tie event in Center City.
 This event brings together the best and the brightest clinicians, researchers, and donors from Penn Medicine, CHOP, Jefferson, Fox Chase, and the Philly region who are renown leaders dedicated to finding a cure for cancer!
 It was a festive night, including a three-course meal, live entertainment, and incredible silent and live auction items, to celebrate the trailblazers and innovators who have worked alongside LLS to find a cure.
 SNAP was able to send 21 volunteers to be a part of this event - a truly inspiring and hope-filled night!

 SNAP was so excited to continue volunteering with Philly’s Metropolitan Area Neighborhood Nutrition Alliance (MANNA) this past semester.
-Over the semester, SNAP coordinated two different volunteer trips to MANNA in Center City to help prepare and package meals in the MANNA kitchen.
+Over the semester, SNAP coordinated a few different volunteer trips to MANNA in Center City to help prepare and package meals in the MANNA kitchen.

 MANNA uses nutrition to improve health for people with serious illnesses who need nourishment to heal, and volunteers are the heart of their operation!
 SNAP looks forward to continuing our partnership with MANNA with even more volunteer opportunities!